sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-5-run/cp-starter-ibpm-employeeonboarding-5-run.md

     !![View Details of Instance](workflow-instance-1.png)

-5. Go back to the Workflow Management Fiori launchpad homepage.
+5. Go back to the Workflow Management Launchpad homepage.
 The **My Inbox** tile shows one open task.

     ![Open Task in My Inbox](open-task.png)